Tropical Storm Trudy (2014): Preparations and impact

 Upon the designation of Tropical Depression Twenty-E on October 17, a tropical storm warning was issued for coastal areas of Mexico between Tecpán de Galeana and Lagunas de Chacahua.
 Forecasters at the NHC noted that the greatest threat from the system would be torrential rains across Guerrero and Oaxaca that could trigger life-threatening flash floods and mudslides.
 Rapid organization of the system prompted a hurricane watch to be issued by 09:00 UTC on October 18 for areas between Acapulco and Lagunas de Chacahua.
 This watch was soon discontinued as Trudy failed to reach hurricane intensity before moving inland over Mexico.
 The tropical storm warning was subsequently allowed to expire by 21:00 UTC as Trudy weakened to a depression.
 In addition to the above watches and warnings, a "yellow" alert was activated for Guerrero on October 17.
 Upon abruptly intensifying prior to landfall, a "red" alert was activated for southeastern Guerrero and southwestern Oaxaca while the rest of Guerrero and Oaxaca were placed under an "orange" alert.
 A total of 35 shelters were opened across eastern areas of Guerrero.

 Heavy rains across Guerrero wreaked havoc, causing widespread flooding and damage.
 A total of 4,075 people were evacuated from the most at-risk areas in the state.
 A further 300 residents were urged to leave as a river threatened to over-top its banks.
 Wall collapses attributed to the storm resulted in four deaths: three in Ometepec and one in Cochoapa el Grande.
 A landslide in Tlacoachistlahuaca killed two people.
 Road access to 16 towns was cut off and the main road to Acapulco was damaged by landslides and flooding.
 Approximately 5,000 homes were affected by the storm, with 218 damaged by flooding and 6 destroyed.
 More than 20,000 households lost power due to the storm, though the vast majority was restored within a day.

 Oaxaca experienced similar impacts to Guerrero, with flooding and landslides mostly causing damage to road infrastructure.
 Notably, a 12 m bridge in San Martín Peras collapsed, leaving several villages isolated.
 At least 50 m of Mexican Federal Highway 125 was washed away, requiring a repair bill of 8 million pesos (US$592,000).
 An emergency declaration was made for 100 municipalities in Oaxaca.
-Insurance claims in the state were topped at 158 million pesos (US$11.7 million).
+Total damage in the state reached 107 million pesos (US$7.91 million).
 Trudy was also blamed for one death in Campeche.